Alec Broers, Baron Broers: Education and early life

-Broers was born in Calcutta, India and educated at Geelong Grammar School and Melbourne University in Australia and at University of Cambridge (Gonville and Caius College) in England.
+Broers was born in Calcutta, India, and educated at Geelong Grammar School, the University of Melbourne in Australia and at Gonville and Caius College, Cambridge, in England.

 Career

 Broers then worked in the research and development laboratories of IBM in the United States for 19 years before returning to Cambridge in 1984 to become Professor of Electrical Engineering (1984–96) and Fellow of Trinity College, Cambridge (1985–90).
 He is a pioneer of nanotechnology.

-Broers subsequently became Master of Churchill College, Cambridge (1990–96) and Head of the Cambridge University Engineering Department (1993–96).
-He was Vice-Chancellor of Cambridge University, 1996–2003.
-In 1997 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
+Broers subsequently became Master of Churchill College, Cambridge (1990–1996) and Head of the University of Cambridge Engineering Department (1993–196).
+He was Vice-Chancellor of the University of Cambridge from 1996 to 2003.
+In 1997, he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "The Role and Education of the Creative Engineer".
 He was knighted in 1998 and created a crossbench life peer in 2004, as Baron Broers, of Cambridge in the County of Cambridgeshire.
 Lord Broers was Chairman of the Science and Technology Committee of the House of Lords from 2004 to 2007 and was President of the Royal Academy of Engineering from 2001 to 2006.

 In September 2008, Lord Broers took over from Sir David Cooksey as chairman of the board of directors at the Diamond Light Source, the United Kingdom's largest new scientific facility for 45 years.

 Awards and honours

 Lord Broers has received more than twenty honorary degrees and fellowships from universities, colleges, and academic and professional institutions.
 He is a Foreign Member of the US National Academy of Engineering, the Chinese Academy of Engineering, the Australian Academy of Technological Sciences and Engineering, and the American Philosophical Society.
 He was elected Fellow of the Royal Academy of Engineering in 1985.
-He is an Honorary Fellow of St Edmund's College, Cambridge.
+He was elected to the Royal Society in 1986.
+He was awarded the Prize for Industrial Applications of Physics by the American Institute of Physics in 1982, the Cledo Brunetti Award of the IEEE in 1985, and the Prince Philip Medal of the Royal Academy of Engineering in 2001.